 Case management functions include the responsibility to document, monitor, and oversee the implementation of the person-centered support plan [10 C.C.R.
 2505-10, Section 8.390].
-The case manager meets with the client and/or legal guardian to complete a comprehensive assessment, making reasonable attempts to schedule the meeting at a time and location convenient for all participants.
-CMAs may use phone or telehealth to engage in the development and monitoring of person-centered plans when there is a documented safety risk to the case manager or client, including public health emergencies as determined by state and federal government
+The case manager meets face-to-face with the client and/or legal guardian to complete a comprehensive assessment, making reasonable attempts to schedule the meeting at a time and location convenient for all participants.

 The client and/or legal guardian have the authority to select and invite individuals of their choice to actively participate in the assessment process.
 The client and the client's chosen group provide the case manager with information about the client's needs, preferences, and goals.
-In addition, the case manager obtains diagnostic and health status information from the client's medical provider and determines the client's functional capacity using the Uniform Long Term Care (ULTC) 100.2 assessment tool.
+In addition, the case manager obtains diagnostic and health status information from the client's medical provider, and determines the client's functional capacity using the Uniform Long Term Care (ULTC) 100.2 assessment tool.